Edragon/edragon.github.io/Tech-dat/memory-dat/SPIFF-dat/SPIFF-dat.md

 - [[arduino-ide-dat]]

+Note: at the time of writing this post, the ESP32 Filesystem Uploader plugin is not supported on Arduino 2.0.

 the most simple solution is to use Arduino IDE 1.x when you need to upload a filesystem to your ESP32 board.
 The download links for Arduino IDE 1.x are listed here: